ibexa/documentation-user/docs/recommendations/raptor_integration/raptor_recommendation_blocks.md

 - **Select content for recommendations** - Select content to be used for recommendations.
 This content is used as the basis for recommendations, allowing Raptor to suggest similar or related items.
 - **Recommendations limit** - Set the number of recommendations to be displayed.
 Default = 4.

+### Items associated with the given Content block

+Generates a list of complementary and relevant products that customers often view with a given content.
+Increases average visits on products to increase the average order value.

+This block uses the [GetItemsBasedOnContentWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetItemsBasedOnContentWeb) Raptor recommendation strategy.

+On the **Properties** tab, set values in the following fields:

+- **Name** – Enter a name for the page block.
+- **Name displayed on page (optional)** - Enter a name for the block to be displayed on the page.
+- **Select content for recommendations (optional)** - Choose content to show associated products for.
+Leave empty to use current page content.
+- **Recommendations limit** - Set the number of recommendations to be displayed.
+Default = 4.

 ### Personalized content recommendations block

 Generates complementary, personalized content tailored to each user based on their behavior and preferences.
 Increases relevance and engagement through personalized suggestions.

 This block uses the [GetUserContentRecommendationsWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetUserContentRecommendationsWeb) Raptor recommendation strategy.

+On the **Properties** tab, set values in the following fields:

+- **Name** – Enter a name for the page block.
+- **Name displayed on page (optional)** - Enter a name for the block to be displayed on the page.
+- **Recommendations limit** - Set the number of recommendations to be displayed.
+Default = 4.

+### User's content history block

+Compiles either a chronological list of recent interacted content or a list of most interacted content while the user is browsing on your site.

+This block uses the [GetUserContentHistoryWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetUserContentHistoryWeb) Raptor recommendation strategy.

 On the **Properties** tab, set values in the following fields: